Photograph of Wilson's Bird-of-paradise

 Rufous-tailed Jacamar Galbula ruficauda

-This is one of the commonest and the most widespread of jacamars but it is also arguably the most dazzling.
-It occurs at many places from Southern Mexico through Central America and northern South America as far south as Northern Argentina.
+This is one of the commonest and the most widespread of the nineteen mainly brilliant jacamars, and arguably the most dazzling.
+It occurs from Southern Mexico through Central America and northern South America as far south as Northern Argentina and may be seen in many places.
+All the other jacamars apart from Dusky-backed (Brachygalba salmoni) which just reaches western Panama, are endemic to South America.

 Keel-billed Toucan Ramphastos sulfuratus

-Most toucans are spectacular birds so choosing one to represent them is very difficult!
-The Toco Toucan (Ramphastos toco) is just about the largest but Keel-billed Toucan is also very large and has arguably the most beautiful bill in a family full of them.
-The best places in the world to see Keel-billed Toucan are many within its range from Southern Mexico through Belize, Honduras, Costa Rica and Panama into northern Colombia and extreme northwest Venezuela.
+Most toucans are spectacular so choosing one to represent them is very difficult.
+Toco Toucan (Ramphastos toco) is just about the biggest but Keel-billed Toucan is also very large and has arguably the most beautiful bill in a family full of them.
+The best places in the world to see Keel-billed Toucan are many within its range, from Southern Mexico through Guatemala (especially at Tikal), Belize, Honduras, Costa Rica and Panama into northern Colombia and extreme northwest Venezuela.
 Toco Toucan takes over from there down to northern Argentina but it is sparsely distributed and surprisingly elusive, and the best places to see Toco Toucan are northern Bolivia and Southern Brazil, especially in the Pantanal.

 Black-and-yellow Broadbill Eurylaimus ochromalus

-There are more than ten species of weird and wonderful Asian broadbills but this one has been picked out as the best because it is one of few small birds in the world which has some pink in its plumage.
-Added to the black and yellow upperparts, large yellow eyes and a big blue bill, it’s a cracking combination.
-It occurs in South East Asia including Southern Thailand and the Malay Peninsula, as well as Sumatra and Borneo, and may be seen at many places.
+There are more than ten species of colourful Asian broadbills but this one has been picked out as the best because it is one of few small birds in the world which has some pink in its plumage.
+Added to the black and yellow upperparts, large yellow eyes and big blue bill, it’s a cracking combination.
+It occurs in South East Asia, including Southern Thailand and the Malay Peninsula, as well as on Sumatra and Borneo, and may be seen at many places.

-A male of the brilliant irena subspecies of Banded Pitta, photographed at Khao Nor Chuchi in Southern Thailand by Roger Wyatt.
+A brilliant male Malay Banded Pitta, at Khao Nor Chuchi in Southern Thailand by Roger Wyatt.

-There are over 30 species of pitta, many males of which could be described as ‘jewels’ but the one that stands out as the brightest and most brilliant of them all is the irena subspecies of Banded Pitta, thanks to its broad, flame-coloured supercilia and fiery-striped deep purple-blue underparts.
-It occurs from Peninsular Thailand south through the Malay Peninsula to Sumatra and the best places in the world to see it include Khao Nor Chuchi in Southern Thailand (where Gurney’s Pitta (Pitta gurneyi) also occurs but is now very rare), Taman Negara in the Malay Peninsula and Way Kambas in Sumatra.
-The other brightest subspecies are affinis of west Java and guajana of east Java, which leaves the slightly less startling but still superb schwaneri of Borneo where the best place to see this subspecies of Banded Pitta is Danum Valley (where Blue-headed Pitta, below, also occurs).
+Many males of pitta species could be described as ‘jewels’ but the one that stands out as the brightest and most brilliant of them all is Malay Banded Pitta, thanks to its broad, flame-coloured supercilia and fiery-striped deep purple-blue underparts.
+It occurs from Peninsular Thailand south through the Malay Peninsula to Sumatra and the best places in the world to see it include Khao Nor Chuchi in Southern Thailand, Taman Negara in the Malay Peninsula and Way Kambas in Sumatra.
+The other banded pittas are Javan guajanus of Java and Bali, and Bornean schwaneri of Borneo where the best place to see it is Danum Valley (where Blue-headed Pitta, below, also occurs).

 Blue-headed Pitta Pitta baudii